 So let’s jump into the card benefits.
 It may take a minute to swallow the $550 annual fee, but in our opinion, this is more than offset by the card’s welcome bonus and membership benefits.

 The American Express Platinum card comes loaded with a ton of membership benefits, starting with 5x Membership Rewards points on flights and prepaid hotels booked directly through an airline or at amextravel.com.
 All other purchases earn 1x Membership Rewards points per dollar spent, so while great for airlines and hotel expenses, we wouldn’t recommend this card for any other daily spending.
+For other spending categories, we’d recommend the American Express Gold card, which returns a spectacular 4x points on dining and groceries.

 A huge part of what makes AMEX Membership Rewards points so valuable is flexibility and diversity of travel partners.
 American Express has partnered with 19 airlines across all 3 of the major alliances, which allows for award bookings with partner airlines, opening the door to countless possibilities in the world of travel.